genomic-medicine-sweden/nallo/docs/usage.md

 A thorough description of required files are provided below.

-Additionally, if you want to skip a subworkflow, you will need to explicitly state to skip all subworklow that relies on it.
+Additionally, if you want to skip a subworkflow, you will need to explicitly state to skip all subworkflows that rely on it.

 For example, `nextflow run genomic-medicine-sweden/nallo -profile docker --outdir results --input samplesheet.csv --skip_mapping_wf` will tell you